thor314/obsidian-setup/Getting Started with Obsidian.md

 Plugins that you may need to read documentation/settings for at least 10 minutes.
 I also recommend each of these, as they tend to straddle the boundary of *easy to setup and use*, and pretty useful.
 - [Obsidian Git](obsidian://show-plugin?id=obsidian-git) - Back up your personal vault to a remote git repository every N minutes.
 I've stopped using this in favor of the premium Sync, but it is well done.
 It may not work with sandboxed Obsidian clients, and I'm not sure how you'd set it up for mobile.
 - [Text Generator](obsidian://show-plugin?id=obsidian-textgenerator-plugin) - plugin to query OpenAI text generation API's.
 You'll need your own API key.
+- [Hover Editor](obsidian://show-plugin?id=obsidian-hover-editor) - preview and edit pages in an persistent pop-up.
+Also functions as a sort of second overlay of tabs.
+Has a tie-in with Hotkeys for Specific Files that I haven't used much.
+I'm borderline on whether this is actually useful.

 ### General high setup
 These plugins take longer to set up, but enable new Obsidian workflows.
 Each of these may take at least a half hour to set up and get acquainted with.